wp-plugins/game-schedules/readme.txt

 Yes.
 Just use different schedule ID's for different seasons.
 (See "Can I set up separate schedules for different teams?")

 = I live in Split, Croatia (or wherever).
 Does the plugin support other languages? = The plugin supports localization as of version 2.0.
 If you happen to live in Split, you're in luck.
-The Croatian translation is contained in the /lang directory.
+A Croatian translation is contained in the /lang directory.
 (Thanks Juraj!)
+A Spanish translation was added in version 2.4.
+(Thanks Roberto!)

 = How do I change the look (text colors, background colors, etc.) of the schedule or the countdown timer? = In this version you have to edit the plugin's stylesheet, mstw-gs-styles.css.
 It is located in the game-schedule/css directory.
 It is short, simple, and well documented.
 The schedule plugin and the schedule widget have separate sets of styles.
 The countdown plugin and countdown widget share one set of styles.
 In the future, I plan to provide options for commonly changed styles on the admin page to control the schedule table and countdown timer styles.